pyforks/beniget-ng/README.rst

 API
 ---

-Basically Beniget provides three analyse:
+Basically Beniget provides three analyses:

 - ``beniget.Ancestors`` that maps each node to the list of enclosing nodes;
 - ``beniget.DefUseChains`` that maps each node to the list of definition points in that node;